-In this review of the Panasonic FZ-T1 we’ll cover all major features of the device and we’ll also provide a comparison to another newly released mobile computer, the Sonim RS60.
+In this review of the Panasonic FZ-T1, we’ll cover all the major features of the device.

 In terms of the processor, the Panasonic FZ-T1 provides a mediocre option.
 The device uses a 1.1GHz quad-core chipset which may not give the most reliable or fast performance.
 Quad-core models used to be a great solution a few years ago, but there are much better options in 2021.

 With the Panasonic FZ-T1, you’re getting several options in terms of connectivity.
 Most notably, you get a 4G LTE connection and a system certified with Verizon, which is key for workers operating on the go or in remote locations.